jalagar/animated-art-engine/README.md

 }
 ```

 which specifies the rarity of each layer.
+If you only provide one image, it will automatically assume
+you want it duplicated and multiple the image by `numberOfFrames`.

 Example layers folder structure: